 A cancer diagnosis can leave you with a lot on your mind and many new things to navigate.
 We’ve pulled together our cancer resources to make pertinent information easy to find.
 If you have any questions, please do not hesitate to ask your Center for Cancer Care team.

-Patient Advocates coordinate the care you need.
+Patient advocates coordinate the care you need.
 Our licensed clinical social worker is available for bedside counseling.
 Your nurse navigator serves as your guide throughout treatment by coordinating your care, scheduling appointments, and acting as your central point of contact.
-They can also connect you to any services you might need, including mental health counseling, home care, financial assistance, transportation, and Medicaid.
+They can also connect you to any services you might need, including behavioral health counseling, home care, financial assistance, transportation, and Medicaid.
 Your navigator ensures you and your family have all the information you need to make informed decisions throughout the process of your cancer diagnosis and treatment.
 If any issues arise, they will connect you to the appropriate care providers and help you find the answers you need.
 Our complementary care services include:

 Our complementary care services are free for all cancer patients.
 Call (315) 261-5890 for more information.